 Experience Diverse Ecosystems

-When you step over one of the Reserve’s distinctive “step-over” gates, you are entering a special place, a place that is a privilege to visit.
-Not just another mountain bike trail, not just another horseback ride.
-You are entering a 62,000-acre scenic wildlife reserve set aside to protect the Mojave Desert tortoise and other rare plants and animals.
+When you enter by one of the Reserve’s distinctive “step-over” gates, you are accessing a special place: a place that is a privilege to visit.
+Not just another hiking trail or bike route, you are entering a wildlife reserve spanning almost 69,000 acres.
+Set aside to protect the Mojave Desert tortoise and other rare plants and animals, the reserve sits at the merging of three great ecosystems: the Mojave Desert, the Great Basin, and the Colorado Plateau.

-At the merging of three great ecosystems, the Mojave Desert, the Great Basin, and the Colorado Plateau, the Reserve is biologically rich with a unique array of animals and plants.
-The Reserve contains the most northern populations of the desert tortoise, Gila monster, sidewinder rattlesnake, and chuckwalla – reptiles typically associated with hotter and more southerly deserts, like the Mojave.
+The Reserve is biologically rich with a unique array of animals and plants.
+It is home to the most northern populations of the desert tortoise, Gila monster, sidewinder rattlesnake, and chuckwalla — reptiles typically associated with hotter and more southerly deserts like the Mojave.
 A significant portion of the shrubs in this area, such as blackbrush, are more commonly found in the cooler Great Basin Desert.
-The conditions in the region are such that several endemic species, those which occur no where else in the world, do occur here.
+The conditions in the region are such that several endemic species (those which occur no where else in the world) are found here.

-The Reserve was established in 1996 to protect a large, diverse, and functional expanse of habitat capable of sustaining wildlife populations threatened by rapid development and habitat loss across Washington County in southwestern Utah.
-Located immediately adjacent to several growing communities, the Reserve also protects the cities’ scenic red rock backdrop and an increasingly popular area for recreation.
+The Reserve was established in 1996 to protect a large, diverse, and functional expanse of habitat capable of sustaining wildlife populations threatened by rapid development and habitat loss.
+Located immediately adjacent to several growing communities in southwestern Utah, the Reserve also protects the cities’ scenic red rock backdrop and an increasingly popular area for recreation.

-The Reserve spans across the north central portion of Washington County in southwest Utah.
+The majority of the Reserve spans across the north-central portion of Washington County, with a recent addition of almost 7,000 acres in a new zone located southwest of St. George near the community of Bloomington.
 It is approximately 20 miles wide and 6 miles deep.
 The Reserve is north of Ivins, Santa Clara, St. George and Washington City, south of Leeds, and west of Hurricane and LaVerkin.
 The Reserve is trisected by Highway 18 in the west and I-15 in the east.
 There are many access points and trails for recreational opportunities within the Reserve.